 In fall 2010, SWD was detected in Michigan for the first time as part of a widespread Early Detection and Rapid Response program.
 SWD flies have now been detected in all of the counties where it has been monitored in the southern peninsula of Michigan, and we expect it to be present statewide.
 The activity period typically spans from early to mid-June through late fall.

 A SWD Response Team has been formed that combines the expertise of MSU entomologists, horticulturalists, Extension educators, and Michigan Department of Agriculture staff.
 This website will be the central location for dissemination of information about this insect.
 Check back for updates.
 This team is also helping to coordinate research projects to understand how best to protect fruit from infestation by this new pest.

-We are confident that the Integrated Pest Management (IPM) programs available for SWD control can be implemented to enable continued harvest of high-quality crops.
-See our fact sheets for English and Spanish information on monitoring for this pest, and recommendations for management in blueberry (last updated June 2012).
+We are confident the Integrated Pest Management (IPM) programs for SWD control can be implemented to enable continued harvest of high-quality crops.
+See our fact sheets for English and Spanish information on monitoring for this pest, and recommendations for managing SWD.

 Funding for the SWD Response Team